orhanbiler/obsidian-blog/ObsidianVault/posts/OrhanBiler.us/test-post.md

 # Test Post

 This is a test post to verify the sync functionality is working correctly.
+Hi there friend!